rongyidu/usaf-toy-problems/README.md

 Test your knowledge of Javascript with these toy problems every day!

-You'll get 20 minutes to solve the problem (or attempt solving it!) then we'll lead a live solution lecture!
+You'll get 30 minutes to solve the problem (or attempt solving it!) then we'll lead a live solution lecture!

+**MDN is the ONLY approved resource for solving these toy problems!**

 ## Getting Started